instadeepai/Mava/README.md

 ## Quickstart ⚡

-To get started with training your first Mava system, simply run:
+To get started with training your first Mava system, simply run one of the system files. e.g.,
 ```bash
 python mava/systems/ff_ippo.py
 ```